Reimagine Retail Workforce in the Automation Era

 HR leaders should look to upskill frontline employees accordingly to retain their loyalty, whilst encouraging workforce automation.
 Here are some capabilities –

 - Mobility: To reduce disruption to the staff’s schedule, retailers should enable mobile solutions to offer employees accommodate employees’ learning style and communication.
 Being able to perform back-room tasks on mobile, an employee could immediately address issues at store level when it first arises.

 - Monitoring: What isn’t measured couldn’t be justified.
 To gain clarity on the skill gaps, you need to quantify the employees’ skills and knowledge.
 This will also help gain visibility into the future of your workforce: what initiatives you should implement, what learning structure you need to build, how you incorporate learning into the performance management system.

 So how do retailers revise the workforce in automation era?

 - Review the work process: Determine who is doing what, and how effective.
-Deloitte study “Shop for tomorrow’s worforce” in 2017 predicted that retail sales assistants’ roles have a 93% chance of automation and retail cashiers and checkout operators have a 97% chance of automation.
+Deloitte study “Shop for tomorrow’s workforce” in 2017 predicted that retail sales assistants’ roles have a 93% chance of automation and retail cashiers and checkout operators have a 97% chance of automation.
 By understanding the combination of the workforce, retailer can balance the human touch and robots in their workplace.

 Sparkwork is currently attending NRF 2019 in NYC.
-We have helped retailers from 10 to 600 locations increase their workforce productivity.
+We have helped retailers from 10 to 600 locations increase their automation workforce productivity.
 Our customers have seen their employee NPS (net promoter score) improve by 8% and customer NPS by 12% on average after the first year of using Sparkwork.
 Want to here more?
 Speak with us here.